anotherRedbeard/azuredevops-quickstart-templates/logicapps-standard/README.md

 ```

 The last thing you will need to do is to go out to the Azure Portal the first time a new connection is created and create an access policy for it.
-The zip deployment does not create these settings for you so you have to create it.
+The zip deployment does not create these settings for you so you have to create it and give the service principal (managed identity) of the Logic App Contributor to the queue in the storage account (since this example is connecting to an Azure Storage Queue).
 See [After release to Azure section of the doc](https://docs.microsoft.com/en-us/azure/logic-apps/set-up-devops-deployment-single-tenant-azure-logic-apps?tabs=azure-devops#after-release-to-azure).

 #### Transform Azure Functions Connections